 British diving instructor named as victim of fatal Sydney shark attack

-SYDNEY, Feb 18 (Reuters) - A 35-year-old British diving instructor has been identified as the person killed in a shark attack off a Sydney beach, Australian media reported on Friday, as officials reopened several beaches after the city's first fatal attack in 60 years.
+SYDNEY, Feb 18 (Reuters) - A 35-year-old British diving instructor was identified as the person killed in a shark attack at a Sydney beach, Australian media reported on Friday, as officials reopened city beaches after the first fatal attack off Sydney in 60 years.

 Simon Nellist, who moved to Australia about six years ago, was killed on Wednesday off Little Bay beach, about 20 km (12 miles) south of Australia's largest city while training for a weekend charity swim event, reports said, citing his friends.

+"The news hit us like a truck," friend Della Ross told Channel Seven.
+"He loved water, he loved diving ... everything that is connected to Simon, to me is connected to the ocean."

+Organisers of the Murray Rose Malabar Magic Ocean Swim said they had cancelled the charity event scheduled for Sunday out of respect for the victim and family.

-Nellist, a former UK Royal Air Force serviceman, was a member of the city's scuba diving club and a regular swimmer at the beach.
+Nellist, a former UK Royal Air Force serviceman, was a member of a city scuba diving club and a regular swimmer at the beach.
 Police have not yet formally identified the victim.

 Local Randwick City mayor Dylan Parker said there had been no further sighting of sharks in the area and allowed several beaches to reopen after shutting them on Thursday, including the city's iconic Bondi beach.